Danielwsx64/xcribe/README.md

 - output: a custom name to the output file
 - format: ApiBlueprint or Swagger formats
 - env_var: a custom name to the env to active Xcribe.Formatter
 - json_library: The library to be used for json decode/encode.
-See `Xcribe.JSON`
+- serve: Enables Xcribe serve mode.
+See more in `Serving doc` session.

 Example